 Decisions about the provision of cardio-pulmonary resuscitation (CPR) have long raised difficult questions of policy and practice in care settings.
 CPR saves lives (although rather less frequently than you might think from watching TV!), but there also are circumstances where initiation of CPR is inappropriate.
 Decisions to initiate or to withhold CPR can be fraught and controversial — and must often be taken without time for reflection or discussion.
 Adoption of DNACPR recommendations raises a further set of questions.
 ‘DNACPR’ is an acronym; it stands for ‘Do Not Attempt Cardiopulmonary Resuscitation.’
 What are the circumstances under which adoption of a DNACPR recommendation is appropriate?
 What are the appropriate processes for producing and reviewing them?
 And how they should be used in practice?

-Building upon the findings of the ‘Human Rights in Locked-Down Care Homes‘ project, the Autonomy Project has been researching how decisions around cardiopulmonary resuscitation (CPR) are made.
-We are particularly interested in the use of so-called Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) recommendations.
+Particularly since the COVID-19 pandemic, ethical and legal issues about CPR and DNACPR have been an area of focus for the Autonomy Project research team and its partners.
+Building upon the findings of its ‘Human Rights in Locked-Down Care Homes‘ initiative, the Autonomy Project has been researching how decisions around cardiopulmonary resuscitation (CPR) are made.
+We are particularly interested in the use of so-called Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) recommendations – whether as self-standing recommendations or as part of a broader end-of-life care-planning exercise.
 Autonomy Project researchers Sabine Michalowski and Wayne Martin published an analysis of the legal framework around DNACPR in the Medical Law Review.

 Next: What is DNACPR?